MateuszZ3/industry2/README.rst

 Modern Machines* (GoM's) by autonomous *Transport Robots* (TR) assigned to each of them.

 By design *Transport Robots* need to cooperate to complete orders issued by their *GoMs*.
-This in turn entails a need to negotiate the order of completing orders. **[Właśnie ta funkcjonalność ma zostać odwzorowana]** using a multi-agent system which enables a consistent cooperation of all the *TRs* on the premises of the workplace, ensures a constant flow of goods according to respective priorities, and handles emergency situations.
+This in turn entails a need to negotiate the order of completing orders.
+This functionality is implemented using a multi-agent system which enables a consistent cooperation of all the *TRs* on the premises of the workplace, ensures a constant flow of goods according to respective priorities, and handles emergency situations.

-**[Projekt zostanie wykonany przy pomocy platformy Smart Python Agent Development Environment w wersji 3.1.4 (SPADE) w języku Python 3.8, w oparciu o protokół komunikacyjny XMPP.
-Platforma udostępnia bibliotekizawierające zarówno bazowe klasy agentów, jak i klasy wiadomości zgodnychze standardem FIPA ACL oraz metody umożliwiające ich obsługę wewnątrz kodu.]**

 Getting started
 ---------------